rodrigcasio/LibrarySystem/README.md

-# LibrarySystem: C++ Console Project
+# LibrarySystem (C++)

-A lightweight C++ console-based system for managing a library, designed to demonstrate the use of **variable scopes** and **storage classes** through book management, reservations, and membership tracking.
+This is a small C++ console project I made to practice using variable scopes, storage classes, and basic C++ programming.
+The program simulates a simple library system where you can add books, manage reservations, and keep track of members.

 ## Features